 Use our Feedback Form to let us know what you think.

-The Chinese Exams for Credit for Winter Semester 2014 will be offered on the following dates and times:
+The Chinese Exams for Credit for Spring Semester 2014 will be offered on the following dates and times:

 For further information, please contact Sister Shen in Smith 452.
 (These exams are not for students whose native language is Chinese.)